Fully Diluted Shares - Explained

 There are different securities that can be converted into common stocks, with the inclusion of convertible bonds, convertible preferred stock, employee stock options, rights, and warrants.
 For instance, imagine that Company CX given above has 20,000 shares in stock options that it wishes to use as a bonus to employees for their work in making the company successful.
 CX also has convertible outstanding bonds that allow bondholders to transform their securities into 40,000 units of common stocks.
 Also, the firm has a convertible outstanding preferred stock and they can convert to 40,000 units just like the securities of the bondholders.
 Using full dilution, we assume that all parts of the 100,000 shares are exercised, and this increases the outstanding common shares to 300,000 (previous 200,000 shares + 100,000 shares).
 Now, taking the $1.1 million being paid to common shareholders and dividing it by the number of shares (300,000 in this case), we will arrive at $3.67 per share, which is smaller than the basic earnings of shares of $5.5.
 So the basic earnings per share (EPS) would be $5.5 per unit, while the fully diluted EPS would be $3.67 per share.

-References for Fully Diluted Shares
+Academic Research on Fully Diluted Shares